20ngAK/Honeypot-Hosting/README.md

 `$ sudo whoami`

 ### Generating a key pair
 Now that we have a new user we can go ahead and start setting up key-based authentication.
 Let's go back over to our personal machine and open up another terminal there.
 It's time to [generate](https://www.ssh.com/ssh/keygen/) an SSH key pair.
+If you're using PuTTY on Windows, you'll need to download [PuTTYgen](https://www.puttygen.com/).

 This will generate a 4096-bit RSA key pair.
-Although the default size is 2048-bit, which is typically fine instead of the larger 4096 bit.
-You can leave the "file in which to save the key" default.
+The default size is 2048-bit, which is typically fine as opposed to the larger 4096 bit key.
+You can leave the "file in which to save the key" default and press `enter`.
 You'll then be asked to set a password for the key.

 `$ ssh-keygen -t rsa -b 4096`